salwad-basha-shaik/salwad-basha-shaik/README.md

 - 🔭 I’m currently working on **DevOps and Cloud projects**

-- 🌱 I’m currently learning **Crossplane, Istio, AI/MLOps, Mojo ( Superset of Python ), Java script, OpenAI API, eBPF ( The underlying technology that powers Cillium )**
+- 🌱 I’m currently learning **Agentic AI, Prompting engineering, Crossplane, Istio, AI/MLOps, Mojo ( Superset of Python ), Java script, OpenAI API, eBPF ( The underlying technology that powers Cillium )**

 - 👯 I’m looking to collaborate on **Freelance projects on DevOps and Cloud(Any)**